sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P3_Seaborn.md

   <img src="romantic.JPG" width="300">
 </div>

-💡 *The median grade is equal for both groups, but students not in a romantic relationship have a higher maximum grade.*
+💡 *The median grade is equal for both groups, but students not in a romantic relationship have a slightly higher maximum grade.*

 ---
 ---